 For all-electric vehicles, gone is the need for oil changes and inspection of spark plugs, timing belts, or any of the other hundreds of moving parts of an internal combustion engine.
 Individually, each oil change might only cost $50 and take an hour, but in the aggregate, the time and money it takes to maintain a combustion engine vehicle adds up.

 EVs are still vulnerable to physical problems like uneven tire wear or jammed air filters in the HVAC system.
 But the simplicity of electric vehicle powertrains ensures that EV drivers will be able to spend less time and money dealing with mechanics.
 And you can even expect brake pads to last much longer than on a comparable gas-powered car, thanks to regenerative braking systems that reduce wear and increase efficiency.

-Gas-powered cars often require costly repairs once they hit 100,000 miles on the odometer.
-Of the most common car problems, two-thirds are issues that only combustion engine cars can have, including transmission problems, clogged filters or fuel injectors, and faulty spark plugs.
+Gasoline powered cars generally require expensive repairs when reaching 100,000 miles without an odometer.
+In common car problems, two-thirds are problems that only cars with a combustion engines can have, including transmission problems, clogged fuel filters or injectors, and faulty spark plugs.

-Electric vehicles don’t experience any of these engine problems and will save you from the unexpected and unwelcome repair bills that go along with them.
-Considered all together, a 2020 analysis by Consumer Reports concluded that plug-in vehicles (both all-electric and plug-in hybrid) are half as expensive to maintain and repair than gas-powered cars.
+Electric vehicles experience none of these motor problems and will save you from the unexpected and unwanted repair bills that come with them.
+Taken together, a 2020 analysis by Consumer Reports found that plug-in vehicles (both electric and plug-in hybrids) are half as expensive to maintain and repair as gasoline-powered cars.

-That’s right – plug-in hybrids have a gas engine and still deliver on savings!
+That's right: plug-in hybrids have a gasoline engine and still generate savings!

-Plug-in hybrid electric will require all the oil changes and inspections of a typical combustion engine.
-However, driving on an electric motor for part of the time reduces the wear-and-tear on the combustion engine, keeping costs low throughout the car’s life and decreasing the likelihood of costly repairs down the road.
+The plug-in hybrid will require all the oil changes and inspections of a typical combustion engine.
+However, driving with an electric motor part of the time reduces wear and tear on the combustion engine, keeping costs down over the life of the car and lessening the likelihood of costly repairs in the future.